C3PWhoa/ARGoS-Kilobots/README.md

 C. Pinciroli, M.S.
 Talamali, A. Reina, J.A.R.
 Marshall and V.Trianni.
 Simulating Kilobots within ARGoS: models and experimental validation.
 In _Proceedings of 11th International Conference on Swarm Intelligence (ANTS)_, LNCS 11172: 176-187, Springer, Cham, 2018. doi: [10.1007/978-3-030-00533-7_14](https://doi.org/10.1007/978-3-030-00533-7_14)

+In an educational setting, new labs have been created.
+Labs 0 to 7 are the examples presented by the authors to understand different concepts.
+Labs 8 to 14 are labs that present the process for designing collective behaviors to create a shape with a swarm of 54 kilobots.

 # Compiling the code

 Make sure you have ARGoS >= 3.0.0-beta52 installed!